WorkingCodePod/workingcode/src/support-us/index.md

 <h3 id="aftershow"><pre>$Aftershow</pre></h3>

-After we end every episode we keep the microphones recording for another 10-20 minutes and talk about... well, anything we want to!
+After we end each episode we keep the microphones recording for another 10-20 minutes and talk about... well, anything we want to!
 Topics there are random and everything is fair game!
 Sometimes it's secret stuff, sometimes it's completely random, sometimes we'll tease it during the episode.
 Like a box of chocolates with no key, you never know what you're going to get!

 For instance, this happened: